roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 Refencing FAISS.ipynb

-Note this also relies on a GPU as the model has been optimised for GPU use.
+Note this also relies on a GPU as the classifier has been optimised for GPU use by virtue of the pretrained model being downloaded from the NVIDIA torchhub as specified.

 ```!pip install faiss-gpu``` is required so that a GPU version of faiss is installed